-The average primary or secondary school teacher working with international students in cross-cultural education programmes wouldn’t introduce long and unusual words as they would surely intimidate students who possess English as a second language.
+The average primary or secondary school teacher working with international students in cross-cultural education programmes wouldn’t introduce long and unusual words as they would surely intimidate an international student who possesses English as a second language.

 The best ESL teachers surely know that the best strategy when educating students who speak languages other than English as a mother tongue is to ease them into the language slowly with short words to help them gain essential skills and confidence without getting too discouraged in the beginning.

-However, today we are going to introduce interested ones to the longest words that can be observed in the English language.
-Thankfully, it is important to mention that these words will not be a part of any ESL student’s first English classes as they are not used in everyday verbal communication nor while reading or writing.
-But let’s have a little fun and analyse the following overwhelmingly long words featured in the English language:
+However, today we are going to introduce curious ones to the longest words that can be observed in the English language.
+Thankfully, it is important to mention that these words are not mandatory to learn English and will not be a part of any ESL student's first English classes since they are not used in everyday verbal communication nor while reading or writing.
+But let's have a little fun and analyse the following overwhelmingly long words featured in the English language:

 If you thought the five previously mentioned words were mind-boggling, the next word is going to blow your socks off!
 So the last weird and long word has a countless amount of letters and is a medical term and a technical word which details the DNA of a virus.
 Want to know what is it?
 The following is the longest word in the English language: